ietf-scitt/draft-birkholz-scitt-architecture/draft-birkholz-scitt-architecture.md

 Feed:

 : An identifier chosen by the Issuer for the Artifact.
 For every Issuer and Feed, the Ledger on a Transparency Service contains a sequence of Claims about the same Artifact.
- In COSE, Feed is one of the protected headers of the Envelope.
+ In COSE, Feed is one header attributes in the protected header of the Envelope.

 Ledger: